 Rigs and Bait

 Rigs are similarly straightforward and no-nonsense.
 Single hook flapping rigs can be used, whereas many anglers these days prefer a pulley rig.
 Since cliff fishing is usually used to target larger fish such as cod the hook size used is usually 4/0 to 6/0 or even larger.
-As strength is key with cliff fishing the minimum strength of line used to construct cliff fishing rigs should be 60lb for the rig bodies and 30lb for hooklengths, although anglers decide to use even stronger line than this.
-Many anglers include some form of rotten bottom/weak link release (such as Cronus Weak Links) as many cliff fishing marks involve casting onto rough ground.
-However, fishing from cliffs can actually help avoid snags as the weight and rig is reeled upwards and not dragged over snags along the seabed.
-Since most anglers fishing from cliffs target larger species such as cod all of the usual baits are used, such as large cocktail baits of squid, blow lugworm and mussel, while peeler crab, black lugworm, whole squid and mackerel fillet will all attract the attention of cod.
+As strength is key with cliff fishing the minimum strength of line used to construct cliff fishing rigs should be 60lb for the rig bodies and 30lb for hooklengths, although anglers often decide to use even stronger line than this.
+Many anglers include some form of rotten bottom/weak link release (such as Cronus Weak Links) as many cliff fishing marks involve casting onto rough and snaggy ground.
+Popular baits for cliff fishing include large cocktail baits of squid, blow lugworm and mussel, while peeler crab, black lugworm, whole squid and mackerel fillet can all also be used.

 When fishing from a cliff many anglers simply cast out as far as they can, on the basis that the further they cast the deeper water they will be fishing into.
 This is indeed an effective tactic from many cliff marks, but others may have gullies, holes or other underwater features which anglers can aim for when they cast.
 In some areas it may be productive to simply drop a line straight down from the cliff, without casting at all.
 This can be a particularly effective tactic for summer cliff fishing for species such as wrasse, although in some areas larger fish such as cod can also be caught very close to the cliff face with a bait dropped straight down.

 Landing any fish which have been hooked can prove to be one of the most difficult (and dangerous) aspects of clifftop fishing, and something anglers should consider carefully.
-If fishing from a cliff ledge or other stable platform it may be possible to us a landing net, but from many clifftops (such as the one pictured at the top of this page) using a drop net is too dangerous as it requires anglers to get too close to the cliff edge.
-In many cases anglers simply have to winch any fish they have hooked upwards and hope that the hookhold, the hook itself, line, rod and reel are all strong enough.
+If fishing from a cliff ledge or other stable platform it may be possible to use a landing net, but from many clifftops (such as the one pictured at the top of this page) using a drop net is too dangerous as it requires anglers to get too close to the cliff edge.
+In many cases, anglers simply have to winch any fish they have hooked upwards and hope that the hookhold, the hook itself, line, rod and reel are all strong enough to get the job done.
 The vast majority of fish under 3lb should be possible to winch up a cliff face if they are securely hooked.
 However, fish heavier than this will put a great deal of strain on even the sturdiest of sea fishing tackle.
 It can prove simply impossible to hoist a large cod up a cliff face with a rod and reel.
-In most scenarios the hook will come out of the mouth of the fish, or the line will break, but in a worse-case scenario the rod itself can snap!
-Anglers should never be tempted to get too close to the cliff edge when trying to reel in a fish up a cliff face – no fish is worth falling from a cliff into the sea for!
+In most situations the hook will come out of the mouth of the fish, or the line will break, but in a worse-case scenario the rod itself can snap!
+Anglers should never be tempted to get too close to the cliff edge when trying to reel in a fish up a cliff face – no fish is worth falling from a cliff into the sea for.